-Applications for the accommodation should be filed with the Graduate School at least three months prior to the anticipated start date.
+Applications for parental leave should be filed with the Graduate School at least three months prior to the anticipated start date.

-The process is initiated by notifying Sarah Holterman, who will submit a Request for Parental Leave petition on your behalf.
-Please note that one of the following is required as part of the application materials: a verification of pregnancy signed by a physician in the United States, a birth certificate for the infant child, or a statement of adoption from an adoption agency.
+The process is initiated by notifying Sarah Holterman, who will submit a Request for Parental Leave petition to the Graduate School on your behalf.
+Please note that the following items are required for the petition:

+- Statement from the student that they will be the child's primary caregiver - One of the following: a verification of pregnancy signed by a doctor in the US (available at the USC Student Health Center); a birth certificate for the infant child; or a statement of adoption from an adoption agency